laiomasruha/maac-test/README.md

 1. Clone this repository.

-2. run npm install to install the dependencies.
+2. run "npm install" to install the dependencies.

 3. In the project directory, you can run "npm start" to run the app in the development mode.